HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 )
 }}

-New this year, the CrUX dataset allows us to query the most popular sites ([ranked by magnitude](https://developers.google.com/web/updates/2021/03/crux-rank-magnitude),  by traffic recorded to these origins).
+New this year, the CrUX dataset allows us to query the most popular sites ([ranked by magnitude](https://developers.google.com/web/updates/2021/03/crux-rank-magnitude),  by traffic recorded to th%ese origins).

 {{ figure_markup(
   image="mobile-web-more-mobile-than-desktop-traffic.png",